moorepants/eme185/content/pages/instructor-guide.rst

   <https://www.uwb.edu/digital-learning/canvas/canvas-for-faculty/cross-listing-sections>`_.
 - [Instructor] Invite EFL staff to present during one of the lectures.
 - [Instructor] Invite Design Showcase Coordinator to visit a lecture.
+- [Lead TA] Check out Bainer 2071 and make sure AV equipment and all classroom setup is in place.
+Fix anything that is deficient.
 - [Lead TA] Copy over previous Canvas content to the new site.
 See this `guide
   <https://community.canvaslms.com/docs/DOC-12935-415257077>`_.
 Make sure all
   items are unpublished.
 Clear old discussions from last year.
+Delete all announcements as it seems you can't unpublish them and send again.
 - [Lead TA] Print copies of the `01-design-process.pdf <https://drive.google.com/file/d/1PD9iJdkWjnWZlSV1W-u80MqJgL-pPNNE/view>`_
   for all students and bring them to the first lecture.